-The TEL's leasing arrangements consist of non-cancelable operating leases for office space, outdoor advertising billboards, and related equipment that expire at various dates through 2019.
+The TEL's leasing arrangements consist of non-cancelable operating leases for office space, outdoor advertising billboards, and related equipment that expire at various dates through 2025.
 Certain of these leases contain provisions for scheduled rental increases and are renewable at the option of the TEL.
-During the year ended June 30, 2014, the TEL renewed the Knoxville District Office lease in April 2014 for term of 10 years.
-No options were exercised during the year ended June 30, 2013.
+During the year ended June 30, 2015, no options were exercised.